gvwilson/teachtogether.tech/en-md/intro/index.md

 ## Who You Are {#intro-audience}

 <a section="process-personas"/> explains how to figure out who your learners are.
-The four that this book is for are all <span g="g:end-user-teacher" i="end-user teacher">end-user teachers</span>: teaching isn't their primary occupation, they have little or no background in pedagogy, and they may work outside institutional classrooms.
+The four that this book is for are all <span g="end-user-teacher" i="end-user teacher">end-user teachers</span>: teaching isn't their primary occupation, they have little or no background in pedagogy, and they may work outside institutional classrooms.